gi8lino/k8s-gitops/apps/cloudflare/README.md

 __Attention__

-the datasource must have the name "cloudflare"!
+you must have a elasticsearch datasource named "cloudflare"!

 ## load old Cloudflare data